gkh3/sevenghosts/README.md

 # sevenghosts
-Ranking the hottest NFL quarterbacks /~with science/~
+ranking the hottest NFL quarterbacks... with science